mtthwryn/CS188-Projects-2024Winter/_posts/2024-02-28-team27-facial-emotion-recognition.md

 ---

 > Facial expression recognition (FER) is a pivotal task in computer vision with applications spanning from human-computer interaction to affective computing.
-In this project, we conduct a comparative analysis of three prominent model architectures for FER: a convolutional neural network (CNN), POSTERV2 [1] a cross-fusion transformer-based network, and YOLOv5.
+In this project, we conduct a comparative analysis of three prominent model architectures for FER: a feature decomposition and feature reconstruction network (FDRL), a cross-fusion transformer-based network (POSTERV2), and YOLOv5.
 These architectures represent diverse approaches in leveraging deep learning techniques for facial expression analysis.
 We evaluate the performance of each model architecture on RAF-DB, which encompass a wide range of facial expressions under various contexts.
 The evaluation metrics include accuracy and number of parameters, which give comprehensive insights into the models' capabilities in recognizing facial expressions accurately across different datasets.
 Our evaluations have shown that the POSTERV2 model outperforms the other models in terms of accuracy.
 We also present a demonstration of the YOLOv5 model running on a webcam and training a custom model to recognize "awake" and "sleep" expressions.
 Our findings provide valuable insights into the strengths and limitations of different model architectures for FER, which can guide the selection of appropriate models for specific applications.

 <!--more-->